-- The student must have a disability as defined by the ADA; - The student must complete the proper forms with the Office of Disability Services (ODS) - The student must provide medical documentation - The student must have an established relationship with the animal to be considered an emotional support animal (no less than 3 months); - The emotional support animal must be approved through ODS, in conjunction with other offices as needed; - The owner must notify the ODS if the animal is no longer needed - If the animal will be replaced, the owner must submit a new request.
+- The student must have a disability as defined by the ADA; - The student must complete the proper forms with the Office of Student Success (OSS) - The student must provide medical documentation. - #Medical documentation must include the following information: - Name of Student - Confirm that student does have a disability as defined by the ADA - Length of relationship with treating professional - Need for emotional support animal and how the disability is alleviated - Letter should include license #, NPI of the attesting treating professional - The student must have an established relationship with the animal to be considered an emotional support animal (no less than 3 months); - The emotional support animal must be approved through OSS, in conjunction with other offices as needed; - The owner must notify the OSS if the animal is no longer needed - If the animal is replaced, the owner must submit a new request.